lurchmath/cust-parse-test/plan.md

  - expand set of tests for many new mathematical expressions in many languages, including expressions that bind variables.
 Use the grammar here as an
    inspiration: https://github.com/lurchmath/earley-parser/blob/master/earley-tests.js#L225
-    - cartesian product of sets, ordered pair of elements
     - function from A to B, function application, composition, and inverses
     - `<`, `>`, `<=`, `>=`, `=`, `neq`
     - `|`, congruence mod m, generic relation `~`, equivalence class (for a